ukneutron/ukneutron.github.io/index.md

 If you have any further suggestions, please do get in touch.
 Thank you for your time and support.

-You can find full details [here](https://www.ukri.org/who-we-are/our-vision-and-strategy/updates-on-our-2026-strategy-and-budget/stfc-prioritisation-outcomes/).
+You can find full details of STFC proritisation announcements [here](https://www.ukri.org/who-we-are/our-vision-and-strategy/updates-on-our-2026-strategy-and-budget/stfc-prioritisation-outcomes/).

 The future of UK neutron science - [Read the STFC review in full](https://www.isis.stfc.ac.uk/SiteAssets/STFC%20Neutron%20Review%202024.pdf).